 Waterstone Village, Somerset West

-For Breakfast The Millhouse Kitchen offers vegan pancakes with berry and maple syrup (soon), fruit salad and spinach, mushroom, tomato, avocado and rocket on toast.
+For Breakfast The Millhouse Kitchen offers vegan pancakes with berry and maple syrup (soon), fruit salad and you can ask for spinach, mushroom, tomato, avocado and rocket on toast.
 For lunch and dinner options they have tomato soup, gnocchi with butternut and spinach, tomato or mushroom risotto as well as a warm butternut, beetroot, quinoa and pumpkin seed salad.
 Please note that their pizza without cheese is not vegan.

 Lourensford Estate, Lourensford Road, Somerset West